 All students are required to complete and submit a formal plan called the academic program of study.
-The academic program of study with approving signatures from the Major Professor and all Guidance Committee must be submitted to Graduate Secretary, preferably by the end of their first semester.
+For Plan A students, The academic program of study with approving signatures from the Major Professor and all Guidance Committee must be submitted to the Graduate Secretary, preferably by the end of their first semester.
+For Plan B Exam students, the academic program is developed with their assigned Major Professor and also signed by the Associate Director.
 It is strongly suggested and in the students best interest to develop their program of study as early as possible.
-Once submitted, any and all changes to the program must be approved by the student's Major Professor, Guidance Committee, Associate Director of SPDC and the Associate Dean of The College of Agriculture and Natural Resources.
+Once submitted, any and all changes to the program must be approved by the student's Major

+Professor, Guidance Committee, and Associate Director of SPDC and the Associate Dean of the College of Social Science.